rustviz/rustviz-tutorial/src/rust-basics.md

 ```

 ## Copies
-For simple types like integers, we can copy values.
-For example, we can bind the
+For simple types like integers, binding and assignment creates a copy.
-value `5` to `x` and then bind `y` with a copy of `x`:
+For example, we can bind the value `5` to `x` and then bind `y` with a copy of `x`:
 ```rust
 {{#rustdoc_include assets/code_examples/copy/source.rs}}
 ```

-Note that copying occurs only for simple types like `i32` or other types that
+Copying occurs only for simple types like `i32` and other types that
+have been marked as copyable (they implement the `Copy` trait -- we will not
+discuss traits here).
-have been marked as copyable—we will discuss how more interesting data
+We will discuss how more interesting data
-structures that are not marked as copyable behave differently in later sections
+structures that are not copyable behave differently in later sections
 of the tutorial.

 ## Functions